ColeDavis99/80-Proof-of-Concept/README.md

 # (80) Proof of Concept
 Robotic bartender!
-Gonna update this readme and the rest of the documentation.
+About to update this readme and the rest of the documentation.